nglaeser/CRIME-attack/README.md

 ```

 5. Install an nginx version that supports SSL compression, such as [nginx 1.0.6](http://nginx.org/download/).
 * See [this article](https://www.thegeekstuff.com/2011/07/install-nginx-from-source/) about installing nginx from source.
-When you get to the config step, here are the options I used:
+Here are the commands and options I used:
 ```
-./configure --with-http_ssl_module --without-http_rewrite_module --with-openssl=/usr/lib/ssl
+./configure --with-http_ssl_module --without-http_rewrite_module --with-openssl=~/Downloads/openssl-1.0.2t
+make
+make install

+# I had to make an alias for the binary
+alias nginx=/usr/local/nginx/sbin/nginx

+# Make a backup of the original config file; we will modify it in the next section
+cp /usr/local/nginx/conf/nginx.conf /usr/local/nginx/conf/nginx.conf-bak
 ```

 [ will add the following to a binaries folder: Ubuntu ISO, Chrome ZIP]

-### 1. Setting up the sites
+### 2. Setting up the sites

-Serve the contents of the faceb00k and cookies sites as follows.
+On the VM, serve the contents of the faceb00k and cookies sites as follows.

 1. Add the following localhost aliases to `/etc/hosts` (you may need to `sudo` edit):